UniGen almost-uniform sampler (pysat.allies.unigen)#

 This module provides interface to UniGen3, a state-of-the-art almost-uniform sampler utilising an improved version of CryptoMiniSat to handle problems of size and complexity that were not possible before. .
 The original work on UniGen3 has been published in [1], [2], and [3].

-Note that to be functional, the module requires package pyunigen
+Note that to be functional, the module requires package pyunigen to be

 installed: